If a participant is sick or injured and unable to work, he or she may receive benefits through STD.

 - Certification is not required if the participant submits evidence of receipts of temporary or permanent benefits under a workers' compensation law for any day for which he or she is entitled to receive disability benefits reduced by such temporary or permanent worker's compensation benefits;

 - The participant is receiving wages or regular wages from any employer, except that benefits will be paid for any week or partial week not to exceed the maximum weekly benefit amount which, when added to the wages or regular wages, does not exceed the participant's weekly regular wages prior to the beginning of the disability;

 - The participant is confined by court order or certification as a dipsomaniac, drug addict or sexual psychopath;

 - The participant has knowingly made a false statement or representation in order to receive any benefits under this plan;

 - The participant is incarcerated because of a criminal conviction or he or she commits a crime and becomes disabled due to an illness or injury in any way caused by, or arising out of the commission of, arrest, investigation, or prosecution of any crime that results in a felony conviction; or

 - The participant is receiving or is entitled to receive benefits or cash payments for temporary disability, vocational rehabilitation maintenance allowance or permanent disability benefits under workers' compensation law.
 However, if these benefits are less than the amount the participant would otherwise receive as benefits under this plan, he or she will be entitled to receive disability benefits reduced by the amount of these workers' compensation payments.
 Benefits will be limited to the state plan rate for disabilities occurring during the extended coverage period following the beginning of a layoff without pay or a leave of absence without pay.

-In certain states, other short-term disability plans will pay benefits.
-These state-mandated plans include:
+In certain states, other short-term disability or medical leave programs will pay benefits.
+These programs include:

 - California State Disability Insurance*;